-Arugula, also known as roquette or rocket salad, is a wonderful spicy herb usually eaten as a green
+Arugula, also known as roquette or rocket salad, is a wonderful spicy herb usually eaten as a green.

-Rocket is super nutritious & if you want to grow arugula it’s fast to germinate and grows the best in cool weather.
+Arugula is super nutritious and if you want to grow arugula, it’s fast to germinate and grows best in cool weather.
 Arugula is often one of the first spring harvests from the garden.
-Arugula also has beautiful four petal white flowers, and I often leave a few to bloom for its beauty and for the bees.
 You can easily grow arugula in a container herb garden or interplant it around larger crops.

-Arugula doesn’t like the heat, so it can be a short harvest window.
+Arugula doesn’t like the heat, so it’s a short harvest window.
 What’s the solution to this?
 Preserve the arugula.

-I’ve found the best way to preserve it is by freezing it in olive oil.
+I’ve found the best way to preserve arugula is by freezing it in olive oil.

 Like basil, arugula is one of those herbs that taste better fresh than dried like some other herbs.
-By freezing it in olive oil you’re getting the most for flavour and it’s quick to use when you need it.
+By freezing arugula in olive oil you’re getting the most for flavor and it’s quick to use when you need it.

 How to Preserve Arugula in Oil